-Having a natural labor and delivery was something I had only toyed.With my daughter my water broke before labor started and being a first time mom I headed straight to the hospital.
-They immediately put me on pitocin to get labor going.
+Having a natural labor and delivery was something I had only toyed.With my daughter my water broke before labor started and being a first-time mom I headed straight to the hospital.
+They immediately put me on Pitocin to get labor going.
 Pitocin makes contractions very painful, so I got the epidural shortly after.
-While my labor and delivery wasn’t the horrible, though I did have complications afterwards.
+While my labor and delivery wasn’t horrible, I did have complications afterward.
 I wanted something different this time.

 Make a birth plan

 I knew as a second-time mom that birth plans don’t always go as planned.
 Surprisingly, I was able to get everything I wanted on my birth plan.

 Even if not everything goes as you’d like it gives you’re doctor and nurses an idea of what you want, so they can stick to it as closely as possible.
 Make your plan short in wording that way it’s easier for your team to remember what you want.

 Think about what you want during labor, right after labor, what you want done for (or not done) for your newborn and your stay at the hospital.

 Here’s an example of what I put on my birth plan